Fil-Language/Filc/SECURITY.md

 # Security Policy

-If you discover a security vulnerability within Filc, please email [kevin@ktraini.com](mailto:kevin@ktraini.com)
+If you discover a security vulnerability within Filc, please go to the Security tab of the repository to report it.

 Please withhold public disclosure until after we have addressed the vulnerability.